broadstreetads/bealocalpublisher.com/content/pages/home.md

 - [Ad Code Manager](http://wordpress.org/extend/plugins/ad-code-manager/)
 - [AdPress](http://wordpress.org/extend/plugins/adpress/)

-The downside of this approach to advertising is that as you grow, you may find managing multiple advertisers and ads becomes increasingly difficult.
+The big downside of this approach to advertising is that as you grow, you may find managing multiple advertisers and ads becomes increasingly difficult.
 For this reason, most hyperlocals soon move on to using an adserver.

-Another downside is that your web server is taxed heavily by the burden of serving images and other heavy files.
+Another serious downside is that your web server is taxed heavily by the burden of serving images and other heavy files.
 The reasons behind this are purely technical, but it's important to keep in mind when growing.

 Overall, this is a great option for those starting out, but it's expected you'll move on to a full-on ad server soon.

 **2. Use A Hosted Ad Server**

 The ad server topic is much easier to address than it was 5 years ago.
-Recently, companies such as Google and OpenX have begin offering *hosted* ad server services, meaning they handle the dirty work of actually running the ad server software.
+Recently, companies such as Broadstreet (ie, us), Google and OpenX have begin offering *hosted* ad server services, meaning they handle the dirty work of actually running the ad server software.
 You just need to sign up and manage your ads.

 This is the general workflow for putting ads on your site with an ad server:

-1. Sign up for a free account with OpenX OnRamp or Google's DoubleClick for Publishers (DFP)
+1. Sign up for a free account with [Broadstreet](mailto:kenny@broadstreetads.com), OpenX or Google DFP
 2. Set up sub-accounts for each advertiser on your adserver account
 3. Set up the site sections/zones on your site in the adserver account
 4. Upload your advertiser's ads